Screen#

 controller.screen.print("VEX")

-The controller's screen shows the word VEX in Mono 40 font in the upper left corner.
+The same image as those previous, now with the word VEX printed in Mono 40 font in the upper left corner.

 set_pen_width#